The Federal Credit Union Stands Alone in Iowa

 Most Iowa credit unions choose a state charter due to flexibility.
 First Federal Credit Union is the only federally chartered credit union.

 You’d need a keen eye to pinpoint a federal credit union in the Hawkeye State.
-Of the 88 credit unions operating in Iowa, just one is a federal charter.
+As it stands, of the 88 CUs currently operating in Iowa, just one is a federal charter.

 Despite broader opportunities for field of membership expansion under a state charter, the $150 million First Federal Credit Union is sticking with the federal charter, and CEO Tom Chalstrom says it’s doing just fine, thanks.
 “We provide a member experience that sets us apart,” he explained.
 “We compete with state charter credit unions, community banks and big banks.
 Charter doesn’t matter.
 It’s the experience you provide for your members.”